Loading...

 Pair with Protein

-Add a splash of vinegar, such as apple cider vinegar, to your meal to help improve insulin sensitivity and control blood sugar levels.
+Add a tablespoon of apple cider vinegar to your chia seed meal or beverage.
+Vinegar may help improve insulin sensitivity and lower post-meal glucose spikes.

 healthspan-mbl